neo-project/neofs-api-csharp/docs/object.md

 Object structure.
 Object is immutable and content-addressed.
 It means `ObjectID` will change if header or payload changes.
 It's calculated as a hash of header field, which contains hash of object's payload.

+For non-regular object types payload format depends on object type specified in the header.

 | Field | Type | Label | Description |